blackbriar07/Lumped-Deep-Learning/README.md

 # Algorithm Flowchart
 ![Flowchart](https://github.com/blackbriar07/Lumped-Deep-Learning/assets/64767006/25f09e15-1dbc-447f-b397-07584895e166)

+To perform an example, refer to the Lumped Deep Learning (pdf.) file uploaded.
+Follow step by step to get the results.

 # Comparison with Google Tensorfloe Keras
 The Lumped DNN verifies that given the layers and neurons can only attain 7 training data.
 If the number of data increases, the error standard deviation shoots up drastically.
 The resullt is verified using Google Tensorflow Keras.